 No executive officers may be present during any Compensation Committee voting or deliberations with respect to our Chief Executive Officer's compensation.
-Our Chief Executive Officer may, at the Compensation Committee's discretion, be present during any other voting or deliberations regarding compensation of our other executive officers, but may not vote on such items of business.
+Our Chief Executive Officer may, at the Compensation Committee's discretion, be present during any other voting or deliberations regarding compensation of our other executive officers.